The adrenal gland-specific proteome

 Proteins specific to the adrenal medulla are predominantly related to noradrenalin and adrenalin synthesis.
 Transcripts of PNMT and DBH are detected at high mRNA levels in the analysis.

 Figure 3.
-Full section of an adrenal gland with IHC staining of the medulla using an antibody towards PNMT.
+Full section of an adrenal gland with immunohistochemical staining of the medulla using an antibody towards DBH.

 Genes shared between adrenal gland and other tissues